Welcome to St. John Neumann Catholic Church!

 Inclement Weather and Mass

-In the event of snow, you can call the main parish number (410) 208-2956 to find out if Mass has been cancelled; a recorded message will alert you to that cancellation.
+In the event of inclement weather, you can call the main parish number (410) 208-2956 to find out if Mass has been cancelled; a recorded message will alert you to that cancellation.
 Please check back at this website as well.
 In addition, the parish will notify WBOC (Salisbury) and ask them to publish any closings.

 Primarily, however, cancellations will be published by means of Flocknote.
 If you have not yet registered for Flocknote, please take a moment now to do so.
 This is extremely important.
 Instructions for registering for Flocknote can be found by clicking this link.